Aeshma: In tradition and folklore

 In the Zoroastrian texts of the 9th–12th centuries, the function of battling Aeshma is also ascribed to Mithra (Zand-i Wahman yasn 7.34), and Denkard 3.116 places him in opposition to Vohu Manah.
 The demon is made commander by Angra Mainyu (Zatspram 34.32) and although he is closely related to Az, the demon of "avarice", Az will eventually swallow him up.
 The opposition to Sraosha is continued into the later tradition.

 In the even later Rivayats (epistles), a Yasna ceremony that is not properly executed is said to have been done as if the ceremony were for Aeshma.

+Late Zoroastrian text, the Mēnog ī xrad, says following the death of Jam ī Xšēd (Jamshid), Dahāg (Zahhak) gained kingly rule.
+This was ultimately good, because if Dahāg had not become king, the rule would have been taken by the immortal demon Xešm (Aēšma), and so evil would have ruled upon the earth until the end of the world.